-Through the fiscal year ended March 31, 2023, the Japanese economy was on a moderate recovery path due to the normalization of economic activities and the effects of policies against commodity and energy prices hikes, despite the lingering impact of the novel coronavirus infection and the downward pressure on the economy from rising resource prices brought by Russia's invasion of Ukraine and price increase caused by a weakening yen.
-However, the outlook became increasingly uncertain affected by the global monetary tightening and other factors including downside risks in overseas economies, rising prices due to the weak yen, and financial instability in the U.S. and Europe triggered by the U.S. bank failures.
+Through the fiscal year ended March 31, 2024, the Japanese economy was on a moderate recovery path due to the normalization of economic activities following the reclassification of novel coronavirus infection as Class 5, despite the impact of rising resource prices primarily driven by Russia's invasion of Ukraine and price increases caused by a weakening yen.
+Despite the Nikkei Stock Average hitting a 34-year high, the high rate of pay increase in the spring wage negotiations and the Bank of Japan having lifted its negative interest rate policy in March, the outlook still remains uncertain, affected by the global monetary tightening and other factors including downside risks in overseas economies, such as concerns about the future of the Chinese economy and the situation in the Middle East, and the yen's historic depreciation.